 Percussionist • Composer • Vocalist • Visual Artist

-Based out of New York City since 2000, Mike Pride currently performs solo, leads jazz quartet From Bacteria To Boys, the 7-drummer installation Drummer's Corpse, and the piano trio, I Hate Work.
-He also co-leads the ensembles Pulverize The Sound (w/ Peter Evans and Tim Dahl) and Period (w/ Charlie Looker and Chuck Bettis).
+Based out of New York City since 2000, Mike Pride currently performs solo, leads jazz quartet From Bacteria To Boys, the 7-drummer installation Drummer's Corpse, and the piano trio I Hate Work.
+He is also co-leader the ensembles Pulverize The Sound (w/ Peter Evans and Tim Dahl) and Period (w/ Charlie Looker and Chuck Bettis).
 Pride is renowned for his ability to excel in a wide range of genres and ensembles.
-He has worked with everyone from improvised music icon Anthony Braxton to punk legends Millions Of Dead Cops, toured extensively on four continents, appeared on more than 100 recordings, and toured arenas around the world opening for comedian Amy Schumer with Jason Stein's Locksmith Isidore.
+He has worked with everyone from improvised music icon Anthony Braxton to punk legends Millions Of Dead Cops, toured extensively on four continents, appeared on more than 100 recordings, and toured arenas worldwide opening for comedian Amy Schumer with Jason Stein's Locksmith Isidore.

 Pride’s versatility doesn’t end with his eclectic résumé as a popular sideman and leader/co-leader of many active ensembles spanning the worlds of modern-jazz, avant-rock, noise and death free jazz.
 He is also a busy educator and clinician, a composer for TV shows, video games, podcasts and websites, and an experienced visual artist.

 Mike proudly uses Yamaha Drums and hardware, Vic Firth sticks and mallets, and Humes & Berg Cases.